 General Raymond T. Odierno - Chief of Staff of the United States Army

 Admiral Jonathan W. Greenert - Chief of Naval Operations

 General James F. Amos - Commandant of the Marine Corps

 Randal G. Mathis, Mathis & Donheiser P.C. - MRFF Lead Trial Counsel

 The Military Religious Freedom Foundation is up against well-funded extremist religious organizations.
 Your donations allow us to continue our fight in the courts and in the media to fight for separation of church and state in the U.S. military.
 Please make a fully tax-deductible donation today at helpbuildthewall.org.

-Michael L. “Mikey” Weinstein, Esq. is founder and president of the five-time Nobel Peace Prize-nominated Military Religious Freedom Foundation (MRFF) and an honor graduate of the Air Force Academy.
+Michael L. “Mikey” Weinstein, Esq. is founder and president of the six-time Nobel Peace Prize-nominated Military Religious Freedom Foundation (MRFF), an honor graduate of the Air Force Academy, and a former J.A.G. in the U.S. Air Force.
 He served as a White House counsel in the Reagan Administration and as the Committee Management Officer of the “Iran-Contra” Investigation.
 He is also the former General Counsel to H. Ross Perot and Perot Systems Corporation.
-Mikey is an honor graduate of the U.S. Air Force Academy and a former J.A.G. in the U.S. Air Force.
 His two sons, daughter-in-law, son-in law, and brother-in-law are also graduates of USAFA.
-In December 2012, Mikey was named one of the 100 Most Influential People in U.S. Defense by Defense News.
+In December 2012, Defense News named Mikey one of the 100 Most Influential People in U.S. Defense.
 He is the author of “With God On Our Side” (2006, St. Martin’s Press) and “No Snowflake in an Avalanche” (2012, Vireo).